SQream/sqream_docs/installation_guides/pre-installation_configurations.rst

 Pre-Installation Configuration
 ******************************

-Before :ref:`installing SQream DB<installing_sqream_db_docker>`, SQreamDB, it is essential that you tune your system for better performance and stability.
+Before installing SQreamDB, it is essential that you tune your system for better performance and stability.

 This page provides recommendations for production deployments of SQream and describes the following: